 CSN offers a series of events each year, bringing speakers from across the US and beyond to address audiences drawn from Stanford and from across the Bay Area.
 CSN was founded by Franco Moretti in 2000.
 Events during his directorship (2000-2004) charted the contours of the novel across geography and history.
 Under the leadership of Margaret Cohen, director from 2004-2007, the center focused on how the novel edges other media, genres, and forms.
 Alex Woloch directed CSN from 2007-2010, and started the Working Group on the Novel, a workshop for graduate students and faculty concentrating on narrative form, genre and the history and theory of the novel.
 Nancy Ruttenburg organized three conferences from 2010 to 2013: Is the Novel Secular?; Is the Novel Democratic?; and What is the Nature of Literary Being?
 The papers given at What is the Nature of Literary Being? have been collected for a special issue of the journal NOVEL: A Forum on Fiction.
 Professor Ruttenburg also introduced two initiatives, the Undergraduate Colloquia and the Stanford-Berkeley Liaison.
 CSN’s outgoing director Mark McGurl organized the Sciences and Fictions conference in 2014, Novel Marxisms in 2016, and Novel Institutions in 2017.
-Nancy Ruttenburg returns as CSN director for the 2017-2018 academic year: she organized Novel Dostoevsky.
+Nancy Ruttenburg returned as CSN director for the 2017-2018 academic year: she organized Novel Dostoevsky.
 The 2018-2019 CSN director is Margaret Cohen.